Constant Lestienne: 2015-2016: ATP Tour debut, maiden Challenger title

-2017: Grand Slam debut in doubles
+2017-2021: Grand Slam debut in doubles

 He made his Grand Slam main draw debut at the 2017 French Open after receiving a wildcard to the doubles main draw with Corentin Moutet.
 They defeated Dustin Brown and Lu Yen-hsun in the first round, but were defeated by Jean-Julien Rojer and Horia Tecău in the second round.

-2021-2022: Four Challengers, Top 75, first ATP semifinal
+He won his third Challenger at the 2021 JC Ferrero Challenger Open in Alicante, Spain and climbed 50 positions in the rankings to world No. 208 on 18 October 2021.

-He won his third Challenger at the 2021 JC Ferrero Challenger Open in Alicante, Spain in October 2021.
-As a result, he climbed 50 positions in the rankings to world No. 208 on 18 October 2021.
+2022: Three Challengers, Top 75, first ATP semifinal

-On August 1, 2022, Lestienne entered the Top 100 at World No. 90, following two ATP Challenger Tour titles in Spain in July 2022 and two more finals in the same year.
+On 1 August 2022, Lestienne entered the Top 100 at World No. 90, following two ATP Challenger Tour titles in Spain in July 2022 and two more finals in the same year.
 He won his third Challenger in Vancouver in August and reached the top 75 in the rankings on 22 August 2022.

 In September 2022, Lestienne reached his first quarterfinal on the ATP Tour at the San Diego Open defeating Brandon Holt and sixth seed Alejandro Tabilo.
 He entered the top 70 in the rankings on 26 September 2022 at world No. 68.
 Lestienne followed this by reaching his first semifinal at the 2022 Tel Aviv Open defeating seventh seed compatriot Adrian Mannarino, Emil Ruusuvuori and fourth seed Maxime Cressy in the quarterfinal, his first win against a player in the Top 50.